meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 standardized once there is sufficient demand for it.

+#### Native Support for CNS Entry Metadata

+The workaround of storing metadata in the description field of CNS entries is a pragmatic solution to the lack of native support for metadata in CNS entries.
+We did not aim to solve this limitation in this CIP for the sake of expediency.
+We expect a future CIP to address that limitation by adding native support for metadata to CNS entries.

 ### Relation to ERC20

 This standard is inspired by the [ERC20 standard](https://eips.ethereum.org/EIPS/eip-20),